-Ahhh festival season how we’ve missed you so.
+Ahhh Splendour season how we’ve missed you so.
 A fabulous time to chill,

 drinks heaps of booze relax at your campsite, meet people and of course listen to some of your fave artists live.
-Christmas then this?
 How blessed we truly are.

-And heading into the peak season, we’ve got many camping festivals on the bill.
-So no doubt many of you will be in the final stages of organising your bags, campsites and
+And heading into the biggest festival of the year, there’s 30,000 odd thousand people descending on the Byron Bay campsite.
+So no doubt many of you will be in the final stages of organising your bags, tents and

 tricks to smuggle alcohol festivities.
-But let me guarantee you, just packing a basic tent will have you green with envy of the setups around you at camping festivals.
+But let me guarantee you, just packing a basic tent will have you green with envy of the setups around you at camping festivals, especially Splendour.
 So we’ve got some handy tips that’ll have your campsite thriving for max vibes.